 With new government funding of C$18.9 million, the MAC will be expanding, doubling its exhibit space, adding an auditorium, and providing more educational activities.
-It's a welcome development for a museum that's been presenting art to Montreal for 50 years.
+The project is expected to be completed in 2017.